Diehlabs/terraform-tls-private-ca-certs/README.md

-# terraform-<provider>-<module name>
+# terraform-tls-private-ca-certs

-This repo will be used as a template for new Terraform module Github repos.
+Generates a local CA and one or more TLS keypairs for servers.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements